-What to Pack for the Mountains in Winter & Summer: Ultimate Guide
+What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Heading to the mountains and not sure what to pack?
-The contents of your luggage will largely depend on the activities you have planned and whether you’re going in winter or summer.
-To make sure you don’t forget anything, I’ve put together the ultimate mountain trip packing list that covers both seasons.
+When it comes to packing for the mountains, the contents of your luggage will largely depend on the activities you have planned and whether you’re travelling in winter or summer.
+To make sure you don’t forget anything, I’ve put together a multi-purpose checklist of what to take to the mountains.

 What to pack for the mountains